Princeton NJ: You Don’t Have to Be An Einstein To Love It

 STAY: Nassau Inn

-Posing as a 1700’s town tavern in the center of town, this Princeton landmark actually extends over a block, with 188 nicely updated rooms and suites.
+Posing as a 1700s town tavern in the center of town, the Nassau Inn, a Princeton landmark, actually extends over a block, with 188 nicely updated rooms and suites.

 Bunking here has been a tradition for Princeton parents and grads since a few years after Jimmy Stewart graduated in ’32.

-The Yankee Doodle Tap Room is perfect spot to drink with friends.
+The Yankee Doodle Tap Room is the perfect spot to drink with friends.
 Have a gape at the signed Princeton graduation pictures on the wall: Adlai Stevenson, Jimmy Stewart, Brook Shields, and Michelle Obama included.
-Rooms range from $200-$500 depending on season.

 Author